openmod-tracker/amiris/docs/home.md

 Currently, several model years can be simulated at hourly resolution in less than a minute.
 Get started [now](./Get-Started.md)!

-## Roadmap
+## History and Roadmap

+AMIRIS is developed for more than 15 years, have a look at its [History](./History.md).
-Please have a look at our [Roadmap](./Roadmap.md) to see what plans we have for AMIRIS in the future.
+Also check out our [Roadmap](./Roadmap.md) to see what plans we have for AMIRIS in the future.

 ## License